ToddEJordan/autorenter-api-aspnetcore/README.md

 [Postman collection](https://www.getpostman.com/collections/5530fbffa46505020891)

-### Docker - Deployment (or Development)
+### Docker Development

-Note: If you want to try this with docker, postman needs to be updated to point to 192.168.99.100:3000 instead of 127.0.0.1:3000.
+Note: If you want to use Docker, Postman needs to be updated to point to 192.168.99.100:3000 instead of 127.0.0.1:3000.

-In a command line, run the following form the project's root:
+To build and start the app:
 ```bash
 docker build -t autorenter-api-image .
 docker run -d -p 3000:3000 --name autorenter-api autorenter-api-image